Research banner image

 Application

-Application deadline for the year 2023 funding was December 9, 2022 at 4pm CST.
+Application deadline for the year 2025 funding is December 3, 2024, at 11:59pm CST.

 The Undergraduate Research Opportunities Program (UROP) is soliciting applications from faculty mentors of promising undergraduate students at all Louisiana universities and colleges.
 UROP, established in 1992 by the Louisiana Sea Grant College Program (LSG), offers the Louisiana undergraduate community funding to support hands-on research experiences in marine and coastal resource issues.
-Previously funded projects have dealt with topics such as coastal ecology, fisheries, aquaculture, environmental engineering, and genetics.
+Previously funded projects have dealt with topics such as coastal ecology, fisheries, aquaculture, environmental engineering and genetics.

 Applications must demonstrate the proposed project’s connection and benefit to Louisiana’s coastal communities.
 We encourage applications from individuals and institutions serving groups that are traditionally underrepresented in STEM fields.